The Qualified Standard Dental Cleaning™

 Step 7: Irrigation

 Irrigation is necessary to flush out loose bits of plaque, calculus and other detritus broken loose during the cleaning.
 We certainly don't want your pet swallowing all that junk!

-Qualified hygienists fully irrigate with a chlorhexadine-solution not only flushes everything clean, but also has the residual effect of combating bad bacteria.
+Qualified oral care assistants irrigate with a chlorhexadine-solution that not only flushes everything clean, but also has the residual effect of combating bad bacteria.